 Please think twice before encouraging the merchants trying to sell items that have been removed from nature (star fish, coral etc.) or endangered animals.
 Also, the "cute" animals you are enticed to take pictures with 5th avenue are in captivity in dire situations.

-You are here on vacation because Playa del Carmen is a beautiful area with many natural wonders, your purchase will speak volumes about what is in demand and either encourage respect for our environment or not.
+You are here on vacation because Playa del Carmen is a beautiful area with many natural wonders.
+Your purchase will dictate demand and either encourage respect for animals and our environment or not.
 Please choose wisely.

 Juarez is a main street that runs up from 5th Avenue towards the highway.
 You can find it at the corner of the ADO bus station.
 Many locals will shop on this street as it is lined with shops for shoes, clothing and many household items.
 You can also explore this street for a totally different 'vibe' than what you would find on 5th Avenue.